 First, develop a basic resume so that you can meet with a Career Counselor to discuss your career goals.
 If you need samples, check out the Document Library in CLUpostings.com or contact Career Services.

 International students are allowed to do internships as Curricular Practical Training (CPT) in all of our undergraduate programs and most of our graduate programs.
 Internships can be paid or unpaid, but you MUST earn academic credit and have official authorization from immigration in order to work.
-Make sure to review the information on the International Student Services website to get approval before doing an internship.
+Make sure to review the information on the Office of International Students and Scholars website to get approval before doing an internship.